calsbrook/BulletJournal/README.md

 A habit tracker helps you make and keep good habits.
 You check off each day that you meet a habit goal which makes you more accountable.

 ### Technologies Used
 This app was built using Ruby and Rails.
 It helped me understand the way databases can be related as well as provide a relatively simple platform to quickly make the app.
+I also used an amazing gem called [Simple Calendar](https://github.com/excid3/simple_calendar).

 ### Try It Yourself
 [Bullet Journal](gabujo.herokuapp.com)